 Equipment

-The HARIO V60, Kalita Wave, Kalita's trapezoidal 101/102, Melitta's single-hole dripper, and HARIO Switch are all classics, but their ease of use for beginners varies significantly.
-This guide compares 5 products based on criteria that make choosing your first dripper straightforward, drawing on hands-on experience brewing 1–2 cups regularly.
+The V60, Kalita Wave, Kalita 101/102, Melitta single-hole, and HARIO Switch are all classics — but how forgiving each one is for beginners varies quite a bit.
+This guide compares all five using criteria that make it easier to choose your first dripper, drawing on hands-on experience brewing one to two cups at a time.